rtyler/brokenco.de/_posts/2019-08-22-platform-engineering-at-scribd.md

 those good healthy debates every organization should have as it grows.
-A year ago much of engineering was flat with lots of generalists, compare that to today where both Product and Engineering groups are learning that specialization when appropriately applied can be helpful.
+A year ago much of engineering was flat with lots of generalists, compare that to today where both Product and Engineering groups are learning that specialization when appropriately applied can be quite helpful.

 What has also been personally challenging about hiring in Data Engineering is my relative inexperience in the field.
 My jam has always been backend service